ritterim/rimdev-blog/src/content/posts/2024-06-24-last-accessed-time-lifecycle-management.md

 - Azure
 authors:
 - Chad Peters
-twitter_text: "Hide and seek with Az Blob Last Accessed Time"
+twitter_text: Hide and seek with Az Blob Last Accessed Time
 ---

 My granddaughter went through a period in her 2s where she liked to play hide and seek.
 Last week I found myself again playing hide and seek, but this time with an Azure storage blob's last accessed time.
 Don't tell my grandie, but it was a little harder to find the last accessed time than it was to find her 😆.